ScottLogic/blog/_posts/2025-03-21-functors-monads-with-java-and-scala.md

 #### Using Cats

+Using the [Functor](https://typelevel.org/cats/typeclasses/functor.html) from `Cats` library

-I'm using scala `3.6.4`, so to add cats to my sbt file
+If you are using scala `3.6.4`, then add cats core library to your sbt file
 ```
-libraryDependencies += "org.typelevel" %% "cats-effect" % "3.6.0"
+libraryDependencies += "org.typelevel" %% "cats-core_3" % "2.13.0"
 ```